 Many of you may be aware of volunteer activities with our Partners: Blackland Prairie Raptor Center, Heard Museum, LLELA, Connemara, Agrilife and Texas Parks and Wildlife but did you know there are many activities already approved that you can participate in at home or with a group.
 Here are some examples and please feel free to send the VHAT chair an email of others that could possibly be added to the list.

 Our Key Partners Heard Museum, Lake Lewisville Learning Area and Blackland Prairie Raptor Center and Connemara Conservancy Meadow activities are all preapproved and can be entered as volunteer hours.
 This also includes their special events activities.
+Note that training for specific requirements of partners may not be approved.

 Texas Nature Trackers – Texas Parks and Wildlife focused projects for Citizen Science of various types and levels of knowledge.
 Some are tracked with worksheets and can be quite involved and some can be tracked with iNaturalist.
 The projects are mainly focused on SGCN (Species of Greater Concern and Need) but many collect additional data as well.
 (Hours can be posted under BPTMN: Bird/Wildlife/Insect/Plant or other Surveys )